-If you’re not familiar with content marketing and how it works, or you’d simply like more information, this is the article for you.
+If you’re not familiar with content marketing and how it works or want more information, this is the article for you.
 Keep reading to learn how creating great content can help you sell without selling – and create loyal customers in the process:

 What is content marketing?

 Today’s consumers demand relevant, informative, and original content from the brands they know and like.
-Content marketing satisfies that need by creating powerful collateral and sharing it across a wide range of channels and customer touch points.
+Content marketing satisfies that need by creating powerful collateral and sharing it across many channels and customer touchpoints.

-According to Media Planet, for small businesses competing with larger brands, content marketing is an incredible tool for leveling the playing field.
+According to Media Planet, content marketing is an incredible tool for leveling the playing field for small businesses competing with more prominent brands.
 It can help grow brand awareness, build trust, demonstrate credibility, and create a distinct and memorable persona.

 Why use content marketing?

-For small businesses in today’s marketplace, content marketing is an indispensable tool.
-Small businesses often compete against larger companies for the same exact audience.
-Those larger companies have greater brand recognition, more resources, and seemingly endless budgets.
+Content marketing is an indispensable tool for small businesses in today’s marketplace.
+Small companies often compete against larger companies for the same audience.
+Those larger companies have greater brand recognition, resources, and seemingly unlimited budgets.